 The Antro del Corchia is due the national record for the spatial development of karst, over 60 km long, of which a small tract can be visited during a 2-hour equipped itinerary.
 The Grotta del Vento, one of the most interesting in Europe, offers fascinating environments to be discovered through three guided itineraries: a level-planed route lasting an hour, rich with chalk deposits; one lasting 2 hours, which includes a deep pit descending towards the underground river; and a third one lasting 3 hours that ascends for 990 m along the walls of an imposing well.

-In the heart of the Apuan Alps we point out another two underground systems: the Buca di Equi Terme (province of Massa Carrara) and the Grotta all’Onda (province of Lucca), which you reach after a pleasant hour-long walk along the Lombricese stream, in the shadow of an oak wood on Mount Matanna.
-In the province of Grosseto, thanks to an adequately signposted trail, you can reach the Grotta del Sassocolato.
-From Castell’Azzara, climb to Poggio delle Forche and its caves, where you can easily catch a glimpse of the “locals” - bats.
+In the heart of the Apuan Alps we point out another two underground systems: the Buca di Equi Terme and the Grotta all’Onda, which you reach after a pleasant hour-long walk along the Lombricese stream, in the shadow of an oak wood on Mount Matanna.
+In the area of Grosseto, thanks to an adequately signposted trail, you can reach the Grotta del Sassocolato: from Castell’Azzara, climb to Poggio delle Forche and its caves, where you can easily catch a glimpse of the “locals” - bats.

 In a dark world, made up of kilometres of tunnels connected by burners, winzes and slants, the visitor will learn methods of perforation and extraction techniques, as well as be completely engaged in the miner’s unique world.
 In Massa Marittima, the cornerstone of one of the most important extraction sites of the Metalliferous Hills, its ancient mine inside the travertine hill, located above the town’s historic centre, was partially converted for touristic and educational purposes (guided tour – 1 hour).